These garden patio ideas are aimed at anyone who wants to create the perfect living or dining space outdoors.

 6. Furnish your patio like a living space

 Approach the furnishing of your outside space in a similar way to the treatment of the inside.
-Consider warmth under foot by using outdoor occasional rugs, introduce punctuations of color in paint and variations of texture in furniture, throws and cushions.
+Consider warmth under foot by using outdoor occasional rugs, introduce punctuations of color in paint and variations of texture in furniture, throws and cushions to create an outdoor living room space.

 7. Choose characterful patio flooring